A Complicated Girl

 Una ragazza piuttosto complicata (internationally released as A Complicated Girl) is a 1968 Italian giallo film directed by Damiano Damiani.
 For her performance in this film and in Metti una sera a cena, Florinda Bolkan was awarded with a Golden Plate at the 1968 Edition of David di Donatello.

 Plot

 A man plugs into a phone call between two lesbian lovers.
-Intrigued by the very special situation he decides to know one of the two girls and to become his lover.
+Intrigued by the very special situation, he decides to know one of the two girls to become his lover.
 Problems arise when the other woman seeks to end their relationship.